Pop2Piano : Pop Audio-based Piano Cover Generation: Model

 \subsection{Architecture}

-The Pop2Piano model architecture is T5-small \cite{raffel2019exploring} used for \cite{gardner2021mt3}.
+The Pop2Piano model architecture is T5-small \cite{raffel2019exploring} used for MT3 \cite{gardner2021mt3}.
 It is a Transformer network with an encoder-decoder structure.
 The number of learnable parameters is about 59M.
-Unlike \cite{gardner2021mt3}, the relative positional embedding of the original T5 is used instead of the absolute positional embedding.
-Additionally, A learnable embedding layer is used for embedding the arranger style.
+Unlike MT3 \cite{gardner2021mt3}, the relative positional embedding of the original T5 is used instead of the absolute positional embedding.
+Additionally, a learnable embedding layer is used for embedding the arranger style.
+An overview of these processes is shown in \figref{fig:training}.